Credible takeaways

 Federal student loans are fixed-rate installment loans under the William D. Ford Direct Loan program.
 Eligible students with financial need may receive subsidized loans, while unsubsidized loans are available to those without financial need requirements.

-Graduate students and parents of dependent undergraduates can also apply for Direct PLUS loans for additional aid.
+Graduate students and parents of dependent undergraduates can also apply for Direct PLUS Loans for additional aid.
 PLUS loans require a credit check, and if you have adverse credit, you'll need to meet extra requirements.
+Note that due to recent legislation, new borrowers won't be able to take out grad PLUS loans starting in July 2026.

 Federal student loan benefits include income-driven repayment plans that could offer lower monthly payments, loan forgiveness, and extended repayment relief options.